Posted on April 20th, 2020 by Joel Nimar

 OEM maintenance contracts may lose their initial appeal rather quickly, leaving companies to pick up the tab on expensive hardware repairs.

 Ongoing maintenance expenses can eat up a big chunk of an organization's IT budget.
 In fact, ZDNet's analysis of a recent Computer Economics survey revealed that operational budgets have steadily increased while other IT expenditures like hiring new employees have tapered off.
 Two-thirds of respondents reported that they would be ramping up their operational spending in 2018 to keep pace with their needs.
-Even with that increase, more than half of the study's participants felt that their 2018 operational budgets were insufficient to support business demands.
+Even with that increase in 2018, more than half of the study's participants went on to say that their current operational budgets remain insufficient to support business demands.

 "OEMs are notorious for ramping up maintenance costs."